UniMath/agda-unimath/src/category-theory/precategory-of-maps-of-precategories.lagda.md

-# The precategory of maps and natural transformations between two fixed precategories
+# The precategory of maps and natural transformations between two precategories

 ```agda
 module category-theory.precategory-of-maps-of-precategories where